 DeWitt Public Schools works with Mid-Michigan Migrant and EL Program Consortium to support English Language Learners.
 The ELL program provides language development services and support to student and their families so that they are simultaneously learning English and academic content and can progress successfully through their academic career.

-• Clinton County RESA coordinates the McKinney-Vento Consortium services and resources for Clinton, Eaton, and Shiawassee counties.
-They are located in St. Johns and can be reached at 989-224-6831.
+Eaton County RESA coordinates the McKinney-Vento Consortium services and resources for Barry, Calhoun, Clinton, Eaton and Shiawassee counties.
+Information can be found at https://www.eatonresa.org/prevention/mckinney-vento-act-/.